-Sarasota Health News‘ David Gulliver and Health News Florida’s Mary Jo Melone considered exactly how last Thursday’s Supreme Court ruling on campaign contributions by corporations would impact the health care lobby and the health reform debate.
+Sarasota Health News‘ David Gulliver and Health News Florida’s Mary Jo Melone considered exactly how last Thursday’s Supreme Court ruling on campaign contributions by corporations would impact the health care lobby and the Health Policy debate.
 Their most interesting angle?
 That health care companies have already spent such gigantic sums of money on lobbying (more than $2.2 billion in 2008 and 2009) that the ruling won’t have the same impact on health as it will on other industries.
 In other words, the medical industry has already had the volume on the lobbying amp cranked to 10 for some time now, and it’s just not possible to ratchet it up any higher.

 Gulliver and Melone on exactly what has changed in theory:

 Until now, companies could not spend their own money directly on political advertising.
 They had to create political action committees, or a shadowy type of nonprofit known as a 527 organization.
 Then those groups could raise money from donors to pay for advertisements.
 For PACs, those donations are limited under federal law to $5000 per person per year.